Gapyeong County: Education

 Cheongshim Graduate School of Theology is a school run by the Unification Church.
-It is located at Seorak-myeon, and was dedicated on January 28, 2004.
+It is located in Seorak-myeon, and was dedicated on January 28, 2004.
 The school serves as a post-graduate institution teaching Unification theology.

 Cheongshim International Academy is located in the county as well.

 Climate

 Gapyeong has a monsoon-influenced humid continental climate (Köppen: Dwa) with cold, dry winters and hot, rainy summers.